14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: The 14-moment maximum-entropy model

 \subsection{The kinetic model}

 For collisionless and unmagnetized ions, we write

 where $f=f(\bm{x},\bm{v},t)$ is the VDF at position $\bm{x}$ and velocity $\bm{v}$, while $q$ and $m$ are the ion charge and mass.
-The source term $C_{\mathrm{iz}}$ models chemical production of ions (due to ionization of neutrals by electron impact).
-Assuming that ions are created from a Maxwellian population of neutrals \cite{boccelli2021moment}:
+The source term $C_{\mathrm{iz}}(\bm{x},\bm{v})$ models the chemical production of ions.
+The only ionization mechanism considered here is direct ionization of neutral particles by electron impact.
+Given the large mass ratio between electrons and neutrals, one can neglect the transfer of momentum and assume that ions are produced with a velocity distribution that follows the velocity distribution of the background neutrals:

-where $g$ is a normalized Maxwellian distribution at the neutral temperature $T_n$ and average velocity $u_n$.
-By $C_{\mathrm{iz}}(\bm{x})$ we describe the spatial profile of the ionization rate, measured in $[\mathrm{ions}/\si{m^3 s}]$.
-In principle, this term should depend on the neutral density, and on the local electron density and temperature, and may be affected by electron non\hyp{}equilibrium \cite{fedotov1999electron,shagayda2017analytic}.
-However, since in this work we are not interested in solving a fully coupled problem, the ion source term is here prescribed.
+where $g$ is a normalized Maxwellian distribution at the neutral temperature, $T_n$, and average velocity, $u_n$.
+The parameter $C_{\mathrm{iz}}(\bm{x})$ represents the local ionization rate, measured in $[\mathrm{ions}/\si{m^3 s}]$.
+In principle, this term should depend on the neutral density, and on the local electron density and temperature, and may be affected by electron non-equilibrium.\cite{fedotov1999electron,shagayda2017analytic} However, since in this work we are not interested in solving a fully coupled problem, the ion source term is here prescribed.

-The moments of the VDF are obtained as integrals of the VDF over the velocity space.
+The moments of the VDF, $f$, are obtained as integrals of $f$ over the velocity space.
 We employ the notation

 where $\psi$ is a particle quantity (such as its mass $m$ or momentum $m\bm{v}$), and $M_{\psi}$ is the corresponding moment.
 The density, momentum and pressure tensor components read